AllieDunkel/401-reading-notes/Reading03.md

 ## Review: ES6 Classes

-Classes are a template for creating Abstract subclasses or mix-ins.
+Classes are a template for creating objects

 Can a class declaration be hoisted?
 Class expressions must be declared before they can be used